ryantd42/NY-Legislative-Git/2023/S6262A-2023/bill.md

+ IN  THE  PERFORMANCE OF THEIR DUTIES, AND THEIR FAMILIES; TO PROMOTE AND SAFEGUARD THE WELFARE OF THE VOLUNTEER MEMBERS OF SUCH CORPORATION,  AND THEIR  FAMILIES;  TO MAINTAIN A SUITABLE HEADQUARTERS FOR THE MEMBERS OF

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD07259-03-3
+ S. 6262--A  2

- IN  THE  PERFORMANCE OF THEIR DUTIES, AND THEIR FAMILIES; TO PROMOTE AND SAFEGUARD THE WELFARE OF THE VOLUNTEER MEMBERS OF SUCH CORPORATION,  AND THEIR  FAMILIES;  TO MAINTAIN A SUITABLE HEADQUARTERS FOR THE MEMBERS OF SUCH CORPORATION; TO PROVIDE FOR THE HEALTH AND SAFETY OF THE  VOLUNTEER MEMBERS  OF SUCH CORPORATION; AND TO ENHANCE THE MORALE OF THE VOLUNTEER MEMBERS OF SUCH CORPORATION BY PROVIDING SOCIAL AND RECREATIONAL  ACTIV-
+ SUCH CORPORATION; TO PROVIDE FOR THE HEALTH AND SAFETY OF THE  VOLUNTEER MEMBERS  OF SUCH CORPORATION; AND TO ENHANCE THE MORALE OF THE VOLUNTEER MEMBERS OF SUCH CORPORATION BY PROVIDING SOCIAL AND RECREATIONAL  ACTIV-